 Beginner, intermediate, and advanced sheet music (including sound files) for what will eventually become a large library of arrangements for fiddle tunes, as well as classical violin pieces and theory/agility studies is currently available for purchase by email, and will soon be available here at the website.

-I have a new email address as well as the new website; it is, firstname.lastname@example.org.
+I have a new email address as well as a new website; it is, firstname.lastname@example.org.
 For any of you trying to reach my husband Andy by email, his new address is, email@example.com.
 He sometimes uses firstname.lastname@example.org, either way will work.

 I designed and patented the Bow Genie to fit a wide variety of different size violin bows; the Bow Genie merely slips over the end of the bow, then slides up to secure itself next to the frog.
 The Bow Genie tips a fiddler’s or violinist’s hand into the proper angle and keeps the wrist from dropping.
 By keeping the hand in the correct position, the Bow Genie helps keep proper pressure on the strings, thus improving the student’s tone.
 The Bow Genie also comes in black with a shorter cup for the little finger if you prefer.